 China’s Gallium Grip Erodes US Military Edge

 China’s gallium grip matters because gallium compounds power wide-bandgap semiconductors.
 These devices thrive in heat, voltage, and frequency where silicon struggles.
 Militaries use them in AESA radars, electronic warfare, and power electronics.
-The result is smaller arrays, longer detection ranges, and tougher systems.
-CSIS
+Smaller arrays, wider detection ranges, and more robust systems are the end results.

 China’s gallium grip has reached near-monopoly.
 CSIS estimates China provides roughly 98% of the world’s primary gallium.
-The same analysis highlights over 11,000 US defense parts that require gallium and notes that nearly 85% of defense supply chains containing gallium include at least one Chinese supplier.
+The same analysis highlights over 11,000 US defense parts that require gallium and notes that nearly 85% of defense supply chains containing the element include at least one Chinese supplier.
 Those numbers explain Washington’s alarm.
-CSIS+1

 China’s gallium grip has not halted all US access.
 Despite the 2024 ban, US consumption has continued via indirect routes.
 Stimson’s trade study shows Chinese germanium shipments to Belgium surged ~224% in 2024 as direct US flows dropped to zero, indicating a rerouting pattern.